 Secure your pen or pencil to yourself or your notepad so it doesn’t roll away.
 If you drop the pencil, don’t attempt to catch it.
 Wait until it comes to rest and then retrieve it, repositioning the ladder if necessary.

-Practice proper ladder safety and take particular care when getting on and off the roof.
+• Practice proper ladder safety and take particular care when getting on and off the roof.
 The National Safety Council recommends setting a ladder on level ground and angling it 1 foot away from the house’s side for every 4 feet of height.
 This means the ladder’s base should be located 3 feet from the edge of the roof of a one-story home.
 Secure the ladder where it meets the roof or ask another adult to hold the ladder’s sides as you climb.

 Over 150,000 people end up in the emergency room each year due to ladder accidents in the U.S. For ladder safety tips, check out the video below with general contractor Tom Silver:

 Roof area can be measured by measuring the length and width of each roof plane.
-A simple gable roof only has two planes while a hip roof has more.
+A simple gable roof has only two planes, while a hip roof has more.
 A complex roof with many features will have numerous planes, all of which need to be measured individually.

+Step 1: Prepare Beforehand – Walk around your home’s perimeter and draw an overhead view of the roof.
+This diagram can be a simple outline.
+It doesn’t need to be to scale but should include every roof plane.
+That way you can write measurements in the corresponding parts of the diagram.
 Carefully set up your ladder, angling the base away from the roof’s edge.
 Put your tape measure, notepad, and writing utensil in your pocket as you climb.
 You should maintain a three-point grip at all times—this means both feet and one hand on the ladder or both hands and one foot.
 Move only one hand or one foot at a time.

+Step 2: Measure the Roof – Use the measuring tape to measure the length and width of each plane including dormers, eaves, and other shingled roof surfaces.
+Note the dimensions of features such as chimneys, which will be subtracted from the total square footage.
+Planes can be squares, rectangles, triangles, or trapezoids.
+For the height of a triangle, measure from the peak down to the base’s center and then measure the length of the base.
+For a trapezoid, you’ll need a height measurement and two different length measurements.
 When measuring from the roof peak down to the edge, stand at the peak and feed your measuring tape down until it reaches the edge.
 Don’t attempt to start at the edge and work up.
 To measure roof length parallel to the roof’s peak, stand at one edge and feed your tape measure across to the other edge.
 Jot down each measurement on your diagram.
+Note that you don’t need to measure or calculate roof slope, as this isn’t relevant to determining surface area.

-After you’ve taken all necessary measurements, leave the roof before starting calculations.
+Step 3: Calculate the Area – After you’ve taken all necessary measurements, leave the roof before starting calculations.
 You’ll use your measurements to calculate the square footage of each plane individually and then add those numbers together to come up with the total roof area.
 Include all surfaces that need shingles.
+Here are the geometric formulas you’ll need by shape.
+If math isn’t your strong suit, there are online roofing calculators that can help with this.

 • Square or rectangle: Multiply length by height; for example, 10 x 15 = 150 square feet.

-• Triangle: Multiply base by height and divide by two; for example, (12 x 10)/2 = 120/2 = 60 square feet.
+• Triangle: Multiply the base by height and divide by two; for example, (12 x 10)/2 = 120/2 = 60 square feet.

 • Trapezoid: Add the length of the top to the length of the bottom, multiply by height, and divide by two; for example, [(8 + 12) x 4]/2 = [20×4]/2 = 40 square feet.